Exporting waste from Switzerland: Waste exports from Switzerland: what should we learn from the figures for 2022?

 1 Source: https://www.bafu.admin.ch/bafu/de/home/themen/abfall/zustand/daten.html

 In Switzerland, the export of waste is strictly regulated by a comprehensive set of rules aimed at protecting the environment and ensuring the sustainability of waste disposal.
-The basis for this is the Environmental Protection Act (EPA) together with the Ordinance on the Movement of Waste (VeVA), which sets out the framework for the handling and export of waste.
+The basis for this is the Environmental Protection Act (EPA) together with the Ordinance on the Movement of Waste (VeVA).
+Which sets out the framework for the handling and export of waste.
 These laws ensure that waste is only exported if it cannot be treated appropriately at home or if specialised processes abroad allow it to be processed in a more environmentally friendly way.

 The need to export certain types of waste often arises from the fact that either the technical possibilities for specific treatment are lacking in Switzerland or the domestic capacities for recycling or disposal are insufficient.
-In addition, exporting to countries with specialised recycling facilities enables more efficient and environmentally friendly recycling of certain materials, such as hazardous waste or specific industrial waste.
+In addition, exporting to countries with specialised recycling facilities enables more efficient and environmentally friendly recycling of certain materials.
+Such as hazardous waste or specific industrial waste.
 This approach helps to minimise environmental impact globally by bringing waste to facilities that use the best available techniques for processing it.

 The category of non-ferrous metal waste and plastics illustrates the global demand for secondary raw materials that can be recovered from such materials.
 The export of these materials not only supports the circular economy on an international level, but also helps to increase resource efficiency and reduce dependence on newly mined raw materials.

-An article in the newspaper 24 heures2 from 5 January 2024 highlights that a significant proportion of Swiss waste, in particular more than 80% from the construction sector, crosses the country’s borders.
-Around 800,000 tonnes of construction waste are exported abroad every year, which underlines the importance of this type of waste in the context of international waste management.
-2 https://www.24heures.ch/enquete-sur-les-chantiers-la-suisse-exporte-trop-souvent-ses-dechets-de-construction-534316651361
+An article in the newspaper 24 heures2 from 5 January 2024 highlights that a significant proportion of Swiss waste.
+In particular more than 80% from the construction sector, crosses the country’s borders.
+Around 800,000 tonnes of construction waste are exported abroad every year.
+Which underlines the importance of this type of waste in the context of international waste management.
+2https://www.24heures.ch/enquete-sur-les-chantiers-la-suisse-exporte-trop-souvent-ses-dechets-de-construction-534316651361

-The countries that serve as the main destinations for these exports vary, with Switzerland having agreements with various European and non-European countries to ensure the environmentally sound treatment of this waste.
+The countries that serve as the main destinations for these exports vary.
+With Switzerland having agreements with various European and non-European countries to ensure the environmentally sound treatment of this waste.
 The choice of destinations depends not only on existing treatment capacities, but also on established environmental standards.
-This emphasises the need to strengthen international partnerships and focus on sustainable waste management practices that see the export of waste not as a problem but as part of a global solution for resource management and environmental protection.

 Hazardous waste is a special category of waste exports due to its potentially harmful properties for the environment and health.
 In 2022, Switzerland exported a total of 570,707 tonnes of hazardous waste, which underlines the importance and volume of this specific type of waste.
 The treatment of this waste requires specialised processes and facilities to ensure that no harmful emissions are released into the environment or endanger human health.